MicrosoftDocs/edge-developer/microsoft-edge/web-platform/user-agent-guidance.md

 ---
-description: This page provides documentation on the Microsoft Edge user agent client hints and user agent string
+description: This article provides documentation on the Microsoft Edge user agent client hints and user agent string
 title: How to detect Microsoft Edge in your website
 author: MSEdgeTeam
 ms.author: msedgedevrel
-ms.date: 05/18/2021
+ms.date: 05/19/2021
 ms.topic: article
 ms.prod: microsoft-edge
 keywords: microsoft edge, compatibility, web platform, user agent string, ua string, ua overrides, user-agent client hints, user agent client hints, ua client hints, ua ch
 ---
 # How to detect Microsoft Edge in your website

-Browsers provide mechanisms for sites to detect browser information such as brand and version number, as well as other device characteristics like the host operating system.
-Two such mechanisms supported on Microsoft Edge are User-Agent Client Hints and User-Agent strings.
-Over decades, User-Agent strings have become outdated and have a long history of causing website compatibility issues.
-Instead, the Microsoft Edge team recommends using an improved mechanism to retrieve browser information named [User-Agent Client Hints](#user-agent-client-hints).
+Browsers provide mechanisms for websites to detect browser information such as brand and version number.
+The mechanisms also detect other device characteristics like the host operating system.
+Two such mechanisms supported on Microsoft Edge are [User-Agent Client Hints](#user-agent-client-hints) and [User-Agent strings](#user-agent-strings).
+After decades of use, User-Agent strings are outdated and have a long history as the cause of website compatibility issues.
+Instead, the Microsoft Edge team recommends you use an improved mechanism to retrieve browser information named [User-Agent Client Hints](#user-agent-client-hints).
 This article outlines the two mechanisms Microsoft Edge supports for retrieving user agent information.

 |  | Server-side | Client-side |
 |:--- |:--- |:--- |